NCAA in talks with Indianapolis to host all of March Madness - WHIZ News

 The Final Four is already set to be held in Indianapolis next April and the NCAA has its headquarters in the Indiana capital.

-No decision on how to handle the women’s NCAA Tournament has been decided yet.

-“The committee and staff have thoughtfully monitored the pandemic to develop potential contingency plans,” NCAA President Mark Emmert said.
-“The Board of Governors and my top priorities are to protect the health and well-being of college athletes while also maintaining their opportunity to compete at the highest level.
-These principles have guided the decision-making process as we continue to assess how to have a fair and safe championship experience.”
+“Trying to run an event of 68 teams, 67 games over the course of three weeks in a safe and responsible way really needed to be managed in a much controlled, singular environment,” NCAA senior vice president of basketball Dan Gavitt told NCAA.com.

+“The committee has made a really sound decision here, disappointing as it is to go away from our valued hosts for 13 different sites from First Four through the regionals,” he said.
+“Condensing this to one geographic area that we can do it in a more safe and responsible way is where we need to be.”

 The NCAA set a Nov.
-25 start date for the college basketball season as it tries to bounce back from the tournaments being canceled last spring due to the coronavirus pandemic.
+25 start date for the season as it tries to bounce back from the two lucrative tournaments being canceled last spring due to the coronavirus pandemic.
+Cancellation of the NCAA Tournament led to a $375 million shortfall in revenue distributed to member institutions, putting a huge strain on athletic departments across the country.

-Schools have scrambled to fill schedules while rising positive coronavirus tests have wreaked havoc on the college football, causing the cancellation of more than 60 games.
+Schools have scrambled to fill schedules while the coronavirus has wreaked havoc on college football, causing the cancellation of more than 60 games.
+Multiple basketball programs are currently on pause due to COVID-19 and the Ivy League announced last week the cancellation of winter sports, including men’s and women’s basketball.

+Gavitt said there is no plan to change the Nov.
+25 start date and the plan is for the NCAA Tournament to be played in March and April as scheduled.
+No determination has been made on whether fans will be allowed, a decision that will also face individual conferences as their tournaments approach in March.

 It might be a while before the women’s basketball committee decides what it wants to do with the tournament.
 Since 2015, the first two rounds have been played on home campuses of the top 16 seeds.
 Those aren’t known until Selection Monday, so there are no predetermined sites.